-The word synchronous means "same time".
-This is a method of learning where computer learning is carried out or carried out at the same time as teaching by the teacher and learning by the students.
+The word synchronous means "same time" This is a method of learning where computer learning is carried out or carried out at the same time as teaching by the teacher and learning by the students.
 This facilitates direct contact, either via the internet or via the intranet, between lecturers/teachers and students/learners.
+And is also seen in online courses as well.
 Synchronous learning demands that teachers and students concurrently enter the e-learning system.
-In short, this type of elearning is almost the same as direct learning in the classroom.
-The use of synchronous learning became very popular during the COVID-19 pandemic, along with all classical activities, gathering large numbers of people in one place became impossible.
-Therefore, the Physical Distancing icon is one of the "medicine" to break the chain of the spread of the COVID-19 pandemic.
+In short, this type of e-learning is almost the same as direct learning in the classroom.
+The use of synchronous learning became very popular during the pandemic COVID-19, along with all classical activities, gathering large numbers of people in one place became impossible.
+Therefore, the Physical Distancing icon is one of the "medicine" to break the chain of the spread of the pandemic COVID-19.
+The potential to teach digitally in the digital world is an important ability that any teacher and educator should possess.
+Classes have moved to interactive networks and synchronous learning such as using Zoom Meeting and Live Streaming YouTube because of the current pandemic, and the importance of online education has risen significantly.